JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `inputDirectory`
 {#jarSearchableOptions-inputDirectory}

-The directory from which the prepared searchable options are read.
+The directory where the prepared searchable options are read from.

 {style="narrow"}
 Type